 Kay Johnson MBE

-Her PhD will explore how fresh local produce can be made affordable to people on low incomes without farmers, producers, animals and the environment bearing the cost.
+Kay believes in Food Fairness For All and is currently doing a PhD which explores how fresh local produce can be made affordable to people on low incomes without farmers, producers, animals and the environment bearing the cost.

 A proud Lancashire lass with experience working in mental health and the charity sectors, she is passionate about social issues and affecting change on a local level.
 Ruby has a keen interest in the correlation between good nutrition and improving mental wellbeing.

-Nik is a trained chef, who started volunteering with the Larder when we started our Cooking For Our Community meals.
+Nik is a trained chef, who started volunteering with the Larder when we started our Cooking For Our Community meals in April 2020.

 She is currently studying BSc Nutritional Sciences at Manchester Metropolitan University with a strong interest to pursue a career in nutrition.
 Leah is particularly interested in childhood nutrition.

-Sarah joined the Larder to mastermind the new Food Academy.
+Sarah joined the Larder in September 2018 to mastermind the new Food Academy.